 ‘A Deal with the Devil’ by Blake Ellis and Melanie Hicken

-In Deal With The Devil, CNN journalists Blake Ellis and Melanie Hicken detail a scam almost too wild to be true.
+Deal With The Devil, CNN journalists Blake Ellis and Melanie Hicken detail a scam almost too wild to be true.
 Basically, a French "psychic" named Maria Duval scammed $200 million from elderly people in exchange for personalized letters that promised good health, prosperity, and fortune.
+Click here to buy.

 'Heretics Anonymous' by Katie Henry

-Promoted as The Breakfast Club meets Saved (hell yes), Katie Henry's new novel is set in a Catholic school where a group of outcasts have formed a secret society called the Heretics Anonymous.
+The Breakfast Club meets Saved (hell yes), Katie Henry's new novel is set in a Catholic school where a group of outcasts have formed a secret society called the Heretics Anonymous.
 But these Heretics aren't content with just, you know, hanging out: They want to expose all the school's secrets through a series of stunts.
 And new kid Michael isn't sure he's totally on board with the diabolical mission.
+Click here to buy.